w314/notes/javaNotes/oop.md

 - return type can only be changed if it is a subtype of the original type (`covariant return types`)
 - access modifier can be changed but must provide more _not less_ access

-`virtual method invocation` when variable is declared as type Animal but refers to a Dog object, calling the method spead will use Dog's implementation of the method
+`virtual method invocation` when variable is declared as type Animal but refers to a Dog object, calling a method will use Dog's implementation of the method

+EXAMPLE of method overriding - speak method implemented differently in Animal subspecies

 #### `upcasting`